GMHGDX/P1/README.md

 Project - P1:

-The purpose of this project is to
-Shouldn't get any errors or weird bugs while running this project got a warning for using the mod(function)
+Shouldn't get any errors or weird bugs while running this project.
+Only got the warning below when creating a modulus function:

+warning: implicit declaration of function ‘Mod’ [-Wimplicit-function-declaration]
+             if(Mod(i, simul) == 0)

+Run the folowing command for help on how to run the project:

+./oss -h